You Don’t Know What’s Good For You.

 This was news to me.
 Not too long ago, Korean beauty was aspirational.
 Great branding, clinical storytelling, and perfect skin as a proof-point.
 Now the thinking is that too many steps causes long-term damage.
 I can’t confirm the truth of that, but that isn’t really the point of this piece.

 It got me thinking about how much information is too much information.
 What happens when we can’t see the wood for the trees.
 We’ve spoken about this at length in our cultural reports.
 Marketing fatigue.
-Algorithm slob.
+Algorithm slop.
 Fake news.
 I’m guilty of it.
 I see a hack or a soundbite on TikTok and I’m inclined to believe it first and question it second.
 But what actually happens when we have all this insight at our fingertips, but we never really know the intention of the source?

-This take isn't anti-brand, it’s a case for it.
+My take here isn't anti-brand, it’s a case for brand to show up in people’s lives in more meaningful ways.
 I think brands can and should do better.
-I’d love brands to acknowledge the landscape the exist in.
-To talk to us like humans who are overwhelmed with options, who often pick nothing over something, or settle for substandard results.
-Or encourage trial and error, without having to have it all figured out.
-Culturally, what does a brand look like that is one of the people.
-A brand that doesn’t trust the algorithm, or try to shout louder than everyone else.
-That could be cool.
+I’d love brands to acknowledge the landscape they exist in.
+To talk to consumers like humans who are overwhelmed with options, who often pick nothing over something, or settle for sub-standard results.
+Maybe even encourage trial and error, without having to have it all figured out.

 We help brands make sense of culture, and turn that understanding into systems that look, sound, and scale with intent.
 Let’s make it make sense — hello@unfound.studio